Migrating from FreshBooks to Zoho Books.

 You will not be able to export:

-Estimates, Recurring Invoices, Received Invoices
+Quotes, Recurring Invoices, Received Invoices

 Transactions under these entities in your FreshBooks account cannot be exported.
 FreshBooks does not provide you with the option to export this information.
-If you have any open estimates/received invoices in your FreshBooks account, you will have to create them manually in your Zoho Books account.
+If you have any open quotes/received invoices in your FreshBooks account, you will have to create them manually in your Zoho Books account.
 You will have to recreate the recurring invoices in Zoho Books and deactivate them in FreshBooks.

 Even though FreshBooks allows you to export Invoice data as CSV file, the data/fields provided in the exported file is too limited to be imported into any other software.
 So, importing your historical invoices will be impossible.